RTFTR/Coalition-Engine/README.md

 Don't want people to steal your assets?
 Don't want people to mod your games for fun/to cheat?
 Fear not, the anti-export and save corruption is already a built-in feature of this engine, if people want to steal your protected assets or mod some protected codes, they will experience an error instead!

-These github projects will be seperated like:
+## Branch Purposes:

 > Canary : This will be getting the cutting edge updates, which means most likely it will cause unexpected errors or crashes.

-> Dev : When the feature is 60% finalized, It will move to the Dev branch.

-> Stable : When the feature is **completly** done, It will move to the Stable branch.
+> Stable : When the feature is **completly** done and stable, It will move to the Stable branch.

-You are on the Canary branch, This branch will have very unstable, reliable builds.
-Yeah, most likely.
-If you're lucky, you may get at least an useful build.
+**You are on the Stable branch.
+Although The features that we consider them to be completly done on programming, There could be still some unexpected problems.
+If you found it, Let us know in our Discord server.
+The invitation link is at the bottom.**

 ![Credits](https://user-images.githubusercontent.com/83257329/226114492-749f7f25-9780-4a28-80b2-1bb4bad86e22.png)